moosetraveller/arcgispro-notes/cogs/using-python-with-atom-on-cogs-computer.md

 8. Re-open Atom

 Note: requires `script` package to be installed, but you need that anyway for Python development with Atom.
 How to install see below in Required Plugins.

+Note: if you upgrade the `script` package, you have to redo above steps.

 ## Required Plugins
 1. Go to `File`/`Settings` in the Menu bar (if not displayed, you can display it by pressing the `ALT` key)